 Find Your Program

 Nationally accredited, the Master of Science in Nursing (MSN) prepares students in advanced theory and practice in a specialized clinical area of nursing.
-Graduate students in APU's MSN programs are equipped to assume functional, advanced practice roles as clinical nurse specialists, family nurse practitioners, adult-gerontology nurse practitioners, pediatric nurse practitioners, or school nurses, and may elect a secondary specialty in administration or education.
+Graduate students in APU's MSN programs are equipped to assume functional, advanced practice roles as clinical nurse specialists, family nurse practitioners, adult-gerontology nurse practitioners, pediatric nurse practitioners, psychiatric-mental health nurse practitioners, or school nurses, and may elect a secondary specialty in administration or education.
 The combination of theory, research, and professional development also readies graduates for doctoral study in nursing.